quantify-os/quantify-scheduler/docs/usage.rst

 Schedule
 --------

-The :class:`~quantify.scheduler.types.Schedule` is a data structure that is at the core of the Quantify-scheduler.
+The :class:`~quantify_scheduler.types.Schedule` is a data structure that is at the core of the Quantify-scheduler.
-The :class:`~quantify.scheduler.types.Schedule` contains information on *when* operations should be performed.
+The :class:`~quantify_scheduler.types.Schedule` contains information on *when* operations should be performed.

-When adding an :class:`~quantify.scheduler.types.Operation` to a :class:`~quantify.scheduler.types.Schedule` using the :meth:`~quantify.scheduler.types.Schedule.add` method, it is possible to specify precisely *when* to perform this operation using timing constraints.
+When adding an :class:`~quantify_scheduler.types.Operation` to a :class:`~quantify_scheduler.types.Schedule` using the :meth:`~quantify_scheduler.types.Schedule.add` method, it is possible to specify precisely *when* to perform this operation using timing constraints.
-However, at this point it is not required to specify how to represent this :class:`~quantify.scheduler.types.Operation` on all (both gate and pulse) abstraction levels.
+However, at this point it is not required to specify how to represent this :class:`~quantify_scheduler.types.Operation` on all (both gate and pulse) abstraction levels.
 Instead, this information can be added later during :ref:`Compilation`.
 This allows the user to effortlessly mix the gate- and pulse-level descriptions as is required for many (calibration) experiments.
 An example of such an experiment is shown in :ref:`Tutorial 1 <sec-tutorial1>`.

-The :class:`~quantify.scheduler.types.Schedule` contains information on the :attr:`~quantify.scheduler.types.Schedule.operations` and :attr:`~quantify.scheduler.types.Schedule.timing_constraints`.
+The :class:`~quantify_scheduler.types.Schedule` contains information on the :attr:`~quantify_scheduler.types.Schedule.operations` and :attr:`~quantify_scheduler.types.Schedule.timing_constraints`.
-The :attr:`~quantify.scheduler.types.Schedule.operations` is a dictionary of all unique operations used in the schedule and contain the information on *what* operation to apply *where*.
+The :attr:`~quantify_scheduler.types.Schedule.operations` is a dictionary of all unique operations used in the schedule and contain the information on *what* operation to apply *where*.
-The :attr:`~quantify.scheduler.types.Schedule.timing_constraints` is a list of dictionaries describing timing constraints between operations, i.e. when to apply an operation.
+The :attr:`~quantify_scheduler.types.Schedule.timing_constraints` is a list of dictionaries describing timing constraints between operations, i.e. when to apply an operation.

 .. _sec-operation: